fizbin/killfile-extension/README.md

 Please report blogs where this should work but doesn't through the normal github issue system.
-(That is, blogs where the killfile logo shows up, but the comments don't have `[kill]` links when you hover over them).
+(That is, blogs where the killfile logo shows up, but the comments don't have `[hush]` links when you hover over them).
 Report blogs that this extension doesn't yet support, but should, through email to <martin@snowplow.org>